Overview

 Two of Labor's seats in New South Wales, Bennelong in Sydney's inner north and Gilmore on the South Coast, are held on negligible margins, with Bennelong becoming notionally Liberal after gaining the western end of abolished North Sydney.
 Other seats in the state that would fall on swings of up to 4% are Robertson on the Central Coast, Paterson in the Hunter region, and Parramatta in Sydney's middle west.
 Seats further down the pendulum could go if Labor does badly on the urban fringes (Werriwa on 5.2% and Macquarie on 6.3%) or in the Hunter region (Hunter on 4.9% and Shortland on 6.0%).
 One of Sydney's four teal seats, North Sydney, has been abolished – of the other three, Zali Steggall's convincing re-election in 2022 suggests she starts favourite in Warringah, but Allegra Spender and Sophie Scamps remain untested as incumbents in Wentworth and Mackellar.
 Teal-voting territory from North Sydney has been absorbed by Bradfield, where the Liberal member is retiring and teal candidate Nicolette Boele is running again after a strong performance in 2022.

-Queensland was the crucible of Australian elections for the first two decades of the century, but Labor's success in 2022 despite winning no new seats there suggests its strategic importance has diminished.
+Queensland was the crucible of Australian elections for the first two decades of the century, but Labor's win in 2022 despite gaining no seats there suggests its importance has diminished.
 Given Labor's low base in the state, it might harbour hopes of gains to balance losses elsewhere: an interesting prospect given that Peter Dutton's 1.7% margin in Dickson is the narrowest in the state.
 However, Labor has higher hopes of overhauling the 3.4% margin in the Far North Queensland seat of Leichhardt, where Liberal veteran Warren Entsch is retiring.
-Labor's tightest margin in the state is a seemingly solid 5.2% in the Ipswich region of Blair, but the LNP appears at least hopeful of accounting for it.
-It also remains to be seen if the Greens can defend their three gains in inner Brisbane, and if they face a greater threat from Labor or the LNP.
-Labor won the two-party count over the LNP in all three seats, by margins of 2.4% in Ryan, 4.4% in Brisbane and 11.1% in Griffith.
+Labor's tightest margin is a seemingly solid 5.2% in the Ipswich region of Blair, but the LNP appears at least hopeful of accounting for it.
+It also remains to be seen if the Greens can defend their three seats in inner Brisbane, and if they face a greater threat from Labor or the LNP.
+Labor won the two-party count over the LNP in all three seats in 2022, by margins of 2.4% in Ryan, 4.4% in Brisbane and 11.1% in Griffith.

-Labor's two-party preferred vote of 55.0% in Western Australia in 2022 was around 10% better than the party's federal norm over the previous two decades, reflected in post-distribution Labor margins of 9.1% in Pearce, 9.6% in Swan and 10.7% in Hasluck: Perth seats that had largely or entirely eluded Labor over the previous two decades.
-While the Liberals are hoping for a recovery off their miserably low base, polling suggests it will not be on a scale to return them to competitiveness in these seats.
+Labor's 55.0% two-party vote in Western Australia in 2022 was around 10% better than the party's federal norm over the previous two decades, reflected in post-distribution Labor margins of 9.1% in Pearce, 9.6% in Swan and 10.7% in Hasluck: Perth seats that had largely or entirely eluded the party over the previous two decades.
+While the Liberals are hoping for a recovery off their miserably low base, polling and a discouraging result at the March 8 state election suggests it will not be on a scale to return them to competitiveness in these seats.
 It's a different story with Labor's biggest prize of 2022, the normally safe Liberal seat of Tangney, where the post-redistribution margin is 2.6%.
 The new seat of Bullwinkel on Perth's eastern fringe has a notional Labor margin of only 3.0%, and Labor lacks the advantage of a defending sitting member.
 The seat looms as a three-cornered contest, with former state party leader Mia Davies running for the Nationals.

-There are few marginals among the ten seats in South Australia, but Labor was able to increase its tally to six in 2022 through its first win in the southern Adelaide seat of Boothby since 1949, aided by the retirement of Liberal incumbent Nicolle Flint and the turn away from the party in inner metropolitan areas.
-Flint is making a comeback bid at the coming election, at which she needs to overhaul a 3.3% Labor margin.
-Labor may yet harbour hopes of accounting for a 0.5% Liberal margin in Sturt in Adelaide's inner east, where a new teal independent could also be competitive.
+There are few marginals among the ten seats in South Australia, but Labor was able to increase its tally to six in 2022 through its first win in the southern Adelaide seat of Boothby since 1949.
+Together with the broader turn away from the Liberals in inner metropolitan seats, this was aided by the retirement of Liberal incumbent Nicolle Flint, who is seeking a comeback at the coming election.
+Labor may yet harbour hopes of accounting for a 0.5% Liberal margin in Sturt in Adelaide's inner east, where a teal independent could also be competitive.
 The once Liberal seat of Mayo appears secure now for Rebekha Sharkie, effectively an independent but formally a member of the Centre Alliance, which originated with former Senator Nick Xenophon.

-The three seats of central and northern Tasmania all frequently changed hands over the decades, but the Liberals have lately been in the ascendant.
-The one seat remaining to Labor, Lyons, was retained against a 4.3% Liberal swing in 2022 by 0.9%.
-The party evidently fears for its hold on the seat, having encouraged sitting member Brian Mitchell to make way for former state party leader Rebecca White.
-The Northern Territory produced mixed signals in 2022: Labor consolidated its hold on the traditionally marginal Darwin-based seat of Solomon, while being brought to within 0.9% of defeat by a 4.5% swing in Lingiari, which covers the remainder (redistribution has increased the margin to 1.6%).
+The three seats of central and northern Tasmania have all changed hands frequently over the decades, but the Liberals have lately been in the ascendant.
+The one seat remaining to Labor, Lyons, was retained against a 4.3% Liberal swing in 2022 by a margin of 0.9%.
+Labor evidently fears for its hold on the seat, having encouraged sitting member Brian Mitchell to make way for former state party leader Rebecca White.
+The Northern Territory produced mixed signals in 2022: Labor consolidated its hold on the traditionally marginal Darwin-based seat of Solomon, while being brought within 0.9% of defeat by a 4.5% swing in Lingiari, which covers the remainder (redistribution has increased the margin to 1.6%).
 Labor appears secure in the three seats of the Australian Capital Territory, despite rising Greens support and the emergence of a teal independent candidate in the seat of Bean.